Breathtaking beaches. Lush coastal and mountain vistas. Deep fried food.…

-The village of Vik on Iceland’s south shore may be tiny, but the area packs a big punch in terms of sheer natural beauty.
+The village of Vik Iceland may be tiny, but this area on the south shore packs a big punch in terms of sheer natural beauty.

 The stretch of black sand along the coast here is regularly voted onto the lists of the world’s most beautiful beaches.
 But the village is most famous for the iconic stacks of rock, known as Reynisdrangar, just off- shore, along with the massive Atlantic waves that crash into them.

 Vik is the southernmost village in Iceland, about 180 kilometres (110 miles) southeast on the ring road from Reykjavik.
 If you’re driving the ring road, chances are you’ll be making a stop there for supplies as I did on my road trip in my Rent.is camper.

 But be sure to take the time to enjoy the stunning scenery.
 Here’s where to find the best views and photo opportunities: